haskell/haskell-language-server/plugins/hls-tactics-plugin/COMMANDS.md

 arguments: tactic.
 deterministic.

 > Restrict the hypothesis in the holes of the given tactic to align up with the top-level bindings.
-This will ensure, eg, that the first hole can see only terms that came from the first argument to the function.
+This will ensure, eg, that the first hole can see only terms that came from the first position in any terms destructed from the top-level bindings.

 ### Example

-> In the context of `f a b = _`.
-The resulting first hole can see only 'a', and the second, only 'b'.
+> In the context of `f (a1, b1) (a2, b2) = _`.
+The resulting first hole can see only 'a1' and 'a2', and the second, only 'b1' and 'b2'.

 Given: